Ritzumi/CS-Assignments/README.md

 # Yuuki-SIT-CS-Memories
 A sanctuary for my code.
-Everyone is welcome here...
-Except poacher!
+Grow like a tree...
+(Often too lazy to grow..)